philipgriffin/vscode-angular-enterprise/README.md

 ### Extension Installation

 Upon installation all new extensions will be installed.
-Once complete configuration is applied to the workspace.
-These steps are repeated for each new version.
+Once complete configuration is applied to the workspace and key bindings are updated.
+This step is repeated for each version change.

 ### Clear Version State